Jordan Richards (American football): 2015

+The Patriots selected Richards in the second round (64th overall) of the 2015 NFL draft.
+Richards was the fourth safety selected in 2016, behind Damarious Randall (No. 30, Packers), Landon Collins (No. 33, Giants), and Jaquiski Tartt (No. 46, 49ers).
+His selection in the second round was heavily criticized by draft analysts and the media due to his draft projection being a fifth to seventh round pick and was partially due to the fact the team already had Devin McCourty and Patrick Chung as established starters at safety.
+Many journalists and analysts speculated his selection by Patriots' head coach/general manager Bill Belichick was due to his solid performance in the three-cone drill, his intelligence, and high football acumen.
 On May 8, 2015, the Patriots signed Richards to a four-year, $3.71 million contract with $1.15 million guaranteed and a signing bonus of $959,307.

 Richards was not able to attend team activities held in the spring due to Stanford following the quarters semester system and the NFL's graduation rule that does not permit players that haven't completed or graduated from their school to attend team activities.
 Upon arriving at training camp, he competed with Nate Ebner, Tavon Wilson, Duron Harmon, and Brandon King for the role as a backup safety.
-Head coach Bill Belichick named Richards the backup strong safety behind Patrick Chung to start the regular season.
+Head coach Bill Belichick named Richards the backup strong safety behind Chung to start the regular season.

-He made his professional regular season debut in the Patriots' season-opening 28-21 victory against the Pittsburgh Steelers.
+He made his professional regular season debut in the Patriots' season-opening 28–21 victory against the Pittsburgh Steelers.
 On September 27, 2015, Richards recorded two solo tackles and deflected a pass, as the Patriots routed the Jacksonville Jaguars.
 He made his first career regular season tackle on Jaguars' running back Corey Grant and stopped him after an eight-yard reception in the first quarter.
-Richards was a healthy scratch and was inactive for two games in Weeks 13-14.
+Richards was a healthy scratch and was inactive for two games in Weeks 13–14.
 On December 20, 2015, Richards earned his first career start and recorded three solo tackles and defended a pass in a 33–16 defeat over the Tennessee Titans.
 He started at free safety after Devin McCourty was unable to play after sustaining an ankle injury the following week against the Houston Texans.
 The following week, he earned his second consecutive start at free safety and recorded a season-high seven combined tackles during their 26–20 loss at the New York Jets.

-The Patriots finished atop the AFC East with a 12-4 record.
-On January 26, 2016, he played in the first career playoff game as the Patriots defeated the Kansas City Chiefs 27-20 to advance to the AFC Championship.
+The Patriots finished atop the AFC East with a 12–4 record.
+On January 26, 2016, he played in the first career playoff game as the Patriots defeated the Kansas City Chiefs 27–20 to advance to the AFC Championship.
 They suffered a 20–18 loss in the AFC Championship to the eventual Super Bowl 50 Champions, the Denver Broncos.

 Richards completed his rookie season with 20 combined tackles (16 solo) and two pass deflections in 14 games and two starts.
 He played in 21.8% of the Patriots' defensive snaps and 51.4% of all of their special teams play.